DeepProtein: Deep Learning Library and Benchmark for Protein Sequence Learning: Library and Benchmark

+\item \textbf{Large Language Model}. {In this paper, we distinguish foundation models as a class of pre-trained protein language models, whereas we define large language models (LLMs) as decoder-only models designed to generate sequential responses regarding the properties of one or multiple proteins given their sequences and a specific prompt.
+Due to computational constraints, fine-tuning 7B-scale models is resource-intensive; therefore, we focus on evaluating their performance instead.
+We consider two Protein LLMs in our study: ChemLLM-7B and LlaSMol-Mistral-7B.
+Their generalization ability to protein-related tasks has not been explored before.
+Additionally we provide the chat and prompt template in the appendix.}

+\begin{itemize} \item \textbf{ChemLLM-7B}. {The backbone of ChemLLM-7B~\citep{zhang2024chemllmchemicallargelanguage} is the InternLM2-Base-7B model.
+It was initially trained on the Multi-Corpus-1.7M dataset on Hugging Face and later fine-tuned using instruction-tuning methods on ChemData (7M) and Multi-Corpus (1.7M).
+ChemLLM-7B has demonstrated superior performance over GPT-4 in retrosynthesis and temperature prediction tasks.
+The model provides a set of predefined instruction-following templates, which are used in our study and detailed in the appendix.}

+\item \textbf{LlaSMol-Mistral-7B}. {The backbone of LlaSMol-Mistral-7B~\citep{yu2024llasmoladvancinglargelanguage} is Mistral-7B.
+It was fine-tuned using SMolInstruct, a large-scale, high-quality dataset designed for instruction tuning.
+SMolInstruct comprises 14 selected chemistry-related tasks and over three million samples, providing a solid foundation for training and evaluating LLMs in the field of chemistry.
+Specifically, in our experiments, we wrap the input SMILES sequences with $\langle \text{PROTEIN} \rangle \langle \text{/PROTEIN} \rangle$ token pairs to adapt them for protein-related tasks.
+The template is detailed in the appendix.} \end{itemize} \end{itemize}

+\begin{itemize} \item \textsc{DeepProt-T5}. {We have trained Prot-T5-XL on our benchmark datasets individually (Figure \ref{fig:main_part2}).
+Different from the fixed embeedings, dynamic embeddings enabled us to finetuned the upstream architectures while also maintain a good predictive power for downstream tasks.
+This leads to a series of DeepProt-T5 models.} \end{itemize}

-\paragraph{Training setup.} For all the models, the maximal training epoch number is set to 100.
-We employed the Adam optimizer~\citep{kingma2014adam} for training, with a default learning rate of 0.0001 for sequence-based learning and 0.00001 for structural-based learning.
+\textbf{Training setup.} For all models, the maximal training epoch number is set to 100.
+We used Adam optimizer~\citep{kingma2014adam} for training, with a default learning rate of 0.0001 for sequence-based learning and 0.00001 for structural-based learning.
 The batch size is equal to 32.
-More detailed hyper-parameter setups are listed in Table~\ref{flu_param} in the appendix.
+More detailed hyper-parameter setups are listed in Table~\ref{flu_param} in the appendix. {For DeepProt-T5 models, fine-tuning has used a more generalized learning rate of 0.00002 for all models, batch size is equal to 10 to avoid memory errors.}